December 20, 2012

 Traditional Iranian Chia Seeds Drink

-The summer heat and humidity persist, which gives me a good reason to write about this traditional and cooling Iranian-style summertime sharbat (sherbet).
-I had briefly mentioned tokhme sharbati in my post about khakshir, stating that it may be added to a glass of khakshir drink for a richer drink.
+The summer heat and humidity persist, providing a good reason to write about this traditional and cooling Iranian-style summertime sharbat (sherbet).
+I had briefly mentioned Tokhme Sharbati in my post about khakshir, stating that it can be added to a glass of khakshir drink for a richer flavor.
 However, I feel that شربت تخم شربتی sharbat-e tokhme sharbati needs to have its own post and be recognized as a delicious and nutritional herbal drink with many health benefits.
 Tokhme sharbati is known to cool down the body, help improve hydration, and is a good source of antioxidants.
 It's also a beautiful drink to have, with its grayish fuzzy seeds floating in the ice-water glass.
 It's like looking at the nighttime silver-blue sky covered with the tiniest gleaming stars that seem connected from afar but are actually very far apart.

 Finding the English name for tokhme sharbati was quite a challenge.
 The label on the package that I purchased from an Iranian grocery store said chia seeds.
 However, after Googling tokhme sharbati, I also came across names such as basil seeds or mountain basil seeds.